You mightn’t have the slightest idea where to begin when you want to start guitar lessons.

 If you’re interested in learning fingerstyle picking, this parlor guitar has a great body shape for it.
 Now that fingerstyle playing has spread across many music genres, you can play anything you want with this Fender.

-This guitar has been a favorite among many guitarists with varying skill levels for a long time.
+This guitar has been a favorite among many guitarists with varying skill levels for a long time and is a good learning guitar.
 While this is a mid-level to high-end and professional-grade brand, the Seagull S6 is one of their more affordable models, and it’s a real treat to own as a first-time buy.

 It doesn’t have a laminate mahogany or even spruce top, it has a solid pressure-tested cedar top.
 Excellent craftsmanship is a well-known feature from the brand, and it’s seen in this guitar, even though it may be entry-level to guitar snobs.